 WE CAME IN PEACE FOR ALL MANKIND

 The astronauts also laid down memorial medallions with the names of the three astronauts who perished in the Apollo 1 fire and two cosmonauts who were also deceased, including the first man in space, Yuri Gagarin, remained after the astronauts left, as did a one-and-a-half-inch silicon disk with goodwill messages from 73 countries, and as the names of congressional and NASA leaders.

 Armstrong spent a little over two and a half hours outside of the Eagle.
 The astronauts traveled a total distance of about 3,300 feet (1 kilometer) as they walked around, traveling as far as 200 feet (60 meters) from the module to visit a large crater.
-They collected 47.51 pounds (21.55 kilograms) of samples from the moon, and reported that mobility on the moon was easier than anticipated.
+They collected 47.51 lbs.
+(21.55 kilograms) of samples from the moon, and reported that mobility on the moon was easier than anticipated.

 At 1:54 p.m.
 EDT, having spent a total of 21 and a half hours on the moon, the lunar module blasted back to where Collins sat in the Columbia.
 The two vehicles docked, and the crew and samples transferred to the Command Service Module before the Eagle was jettisoned into space.
 The astronauts headed back home.

 The team splashed down in the Pacific Ocean at 12:50 p.m.
 EDT on July 24, only a few miles from the recovery ship, the U.S.S.
 Hornet.
 After donning biological isolation garments (on the off-chance that the astronauts carried back any harmful microbes from the moon), the crew left the Columbia and climbed into a rubber boat, where they were rubbed down with iodine in an effort to stem potential contamination.
 They traveled by helicopter to a Mobile Quarantine Facility aboard the ship before being taken to Houston.
 They remained in quarantine until Aug.
 10, having completed the national goal set by President John F. Kennedy in 1961, to perform a crewed lunar landing and return to Earth.